 A word of explanation here.
 An hourmeter simply records how many hours a device has been capable of running - usually the time the ignition has been turned on.
 Service interval counters are based on the number of revolutions an engine has done or the distance a vehicle has travelled.
-These devices are often found on agricultural machinery (tractormeters) and in some cases, cars as for some Triumph Spitfires, and presumably other makes and models, sold in America.
+These devices are often found on agricultural machinery and in some cases, cars for export to America.
 These service counters are driven by an engine or gearbox take-off and comprise a mechanical gear train and counter but no time-based mechanism.